As Far as the East from the West

 The Anglocatholics around the world find themselves at a crossroad, beset from within by massive apostasy and heresy, and from without by other communions trying to dissolve the Anglican Patrimony into their own western missions.
 Chief among those posing an outward threat is the Russian Church Outside Russia (ROCOR), which has backed a major push to pick up clergy and parishes alienated by apostate Anglican bishops.
 The ROCOR’s mission in the United States has been extremely effective in the last few years at appealing to dissatisfied and disenfranchised clergymen, and have substantially bolstered there once failing numbers, even while forcing most of the original “Western Rite” parishes in the US to effectively become “Eastern Rite” over time.

-While there are many things that we can learn from the ROCOR’s conservative commitments and their tirelessness in the face of opposition, their major faults have not been significantly discussed from an Anglican patristic and canonical perspective, which has led to major “buyer’s regret” on the part of clergy who were hoping for it to be the answer to Anglican apostasy.
+While there are many things that we can learn from the ROCOR’s conservative commitments and their tirelessness in the face of opposition, their major faults have not been significantly discussed from an Ancient patristic and canonical perspective, which has led to major “buyer’s regret” on the part of clergy who were hoping for it to be the answer to Anglican apostasy.
 Many parishes have been duped by clever and politically motivated “economia” (temporary change in the canonical practice) into thinking that they could, essentially be “Continuers”, but with the financial and political support of a large Eastern Orthodox Church behind them.
-Many have found out only too late that they have become a part of one of the largest political, cultural and religious assaults ever to be launched upon Western Christendom, and accomplices in the very undermining of the Anglican Tradition that they were attempting to save.
+Many have found out only too late that they have become a part of one of the largest political, cultural and religious assaults ever to be launched upon Western Christendom, and accomplices in the very undermining of the English Tradition that they were attempting to save.

 Because much of ROCOR’s story occurred in China, the Missionary Diocese of East Asia has a unique perspective to offer the Anglican World, which reveals some of the major canonical fault lines and narrative inconsistencies of the ROCOR’s missionary propaganda in the West.